 One important note in the NLP++ story is that, not only is it a computer language for human language, but it allows for something humans do all the time: communicate between levels of their language understanding.

 Humans can use their “world knowledge” to understand that the text “HIIVI” from a document that has been scanned using OCR (Optical Character Recogniztion) software is really the word “HIM” where “M” has been mistakenly changed into an “I”, a “V”, and another “I”.
 NLP++ allows for marking such a pattern for use further in the processing steps to be recognized as the word “HIM”.

 Also, whereas black-box NLP tools normally have a fixed-order sequence of processing levels, NLP++ and VisualText (the NLP++ Graphical User Interface) allow for as many levels (and revisiting, mixing, and inserting levels, or “boxes”) as makes sense for your problem.

-There are many reasons why TAI’s technology changes everything when it comes to Natural Language Processing.
+There are many reasons why this technology changes everything when it comes to Natural Language Processing.

-But the most important reason that NLP++ (with VisualText) changes the game is because it finally frees companies and programmers from the burden of building or using inflexible tools for the task at hand.
+But the most important reason that NLP++, VisualText, and the conceptual grammar changes the game is because it finally frees companies and programmers from the burden of building or using inflexible tools for the task at hand.